cristianastan2/AOES-CLIM670-NCAR-CESM-ATM-EXP/_episodes/06-Assignment4.md

 Climatology: Cristiana

 2. When your data is ready, tell the class where to find it.
+I will do the same for the climatology experiment.

 3. Make a plot of the difference between the annual mean for your experiment and the climatology experiment for precipitation and surface temperature over the continental US for each experiment.
 This will make 2 9-panel figures.
 One for preciptiation and one for surface temperature.